ROCK ‘N’ ROLL—Music and Ideas—Winter 2018

 ►Clear expression for communication

-By percentage, the your grade will be earned in the following areas:
+By percentage, your grade will be earned in the following areas:

-1. Class attendance, participation, professionalism, class discussion contributions, and music sharing—25%
+Class attendance, participation, professionalism, class discussion contributions, and music sharing—25% (or 45% if we do not have live acts)

 STUDENT RESPONSIBILITIES: If you miss a class, it is your responsibility to get notes and homework from another student.
 Some of the films are commercially available, but many are not, so class time cannot always be made up.
 If, at any time, you don’t understand a process or project, ask immediately for clarification.
 If you have a learning disability or physical limitation that may affect your performance in this course, it is your responsibility to talk to me about it at the beginning of the quarter so that we can make legal accommodations in coordination with Access Services.